Vendor Risk Management Definition

-Vendor risk management (VRM) is the practice of evaluating business partners, suppliers, or third-party vendors both before a business relationship is established and during the duration of your business contract.
-This is an important concept and practice to put in place during the evaluation of your vendors and the procurement process.
+Vendor risk management (VRM) is the practice of evaluating the risk postures of business partners, suppliers, or third-party vendors both before a business relationship is established and for the duration of your business contract.
+This includes the entire vendor life-cycle management process, even off-boarding.
+This is an important concept and practice to put in place during the evaluation of your vendors and the vendor selection process.

 Vendor Risk Management: Addressing Vendor Risks

-Below is an overview of the many vendor risks that third parties can bring to your enterprise:
+Below is an outline of the many overall risks vendors and third parties can bring to your enterprise:

 Third-Party Legal Risk